brice1382/sp-manager/README.md

 Download and include in your project, add <script type="text/javascript" src="dist/sp-manager.js"></script>
 or <script type="text/javascript" src="dist/sp-manager.min.js"></script> to your index.html file, add 'sp-manager' to your app.js as a dependency and you are done.

+# Clock
+After installing the manager as a dependency you can either include the stylesheet in the <head></head> of your index.html file or you can copy and paste.
+Using SCSS allows you to customize the styles with a small amount of effort by changes the included variables.
+Once done getting that set up copy and paste the html for the clock into your project where you want it and you now have a running clock.

 # Idea
 The idea for the isFlasy flag came about from the desire to make a certain element on a website flash to catch the